owntracks/booklet/docs/guide/quicksetup.md

 ![Architechture](images/owntracks-quicksetup-arch.png)

 - we'll attempt to enroll your VPS with Let's Encrypt on your behalf in order to have an SSL (TLS) certificate issued with which the Web server and the MQTT broker on your VPS will be protected.
 This ensures that all communication via HTTP (to the Web server) and via MQTT (to the broker) will be encrypted.
 We also install a _cron_ job with which the Let's Encrypt certificate will automatically be renewed when required.
-- we install an Apache Web server so that you can login to use our Frontend and other Web-based tools.
+- we install an _nginx_ Web server so that you can login to use our Frontend and other Web-based tools.
 We generate random passwords with which you login, and you will later find these passwords on the system in files called `/usr/local/owntracks/userdata/*.pass`.
 - we install a Mosquitto [MQTT broker](broker.md) in order for our Android or iOS apps to be able to publish [location data](../features/location.md) to your OwnTracks VPS.
-As mentioned earlier, communication between the apps and the broker is encrypted.
+As mentioned earlier, communication between the apps and the broker is encrypted via SSL/TLS.
 We also create automatic configuration files so you can auto-configure the OwnTracks apps using our `*.otrc` files or a magic link on a Web page.
-The broker is configured to permit only users you specify with the same passwords we create randomly for the Web server.
+The broker is configured to permit access only to users you specify with the same passwords we create randomly for the Web server.
 - we install and configure our Recorder.
 This is a program which subscribes to MQTT (on your VPS) and receives location publishes when your OwnTracks apps change location.
 The data is stored and can later be viewed with Frontend.
-- you will be able to specify any number of [Friends] during the configuration below.
+- you will be able to specify any number of [Friends](../features/friends.md) during the configuration below.
 Each of these friends can use the MQTT broker, use the Web server, login with their username and different random password.

 So, if everything works the way we hope it will, this ought to be a plug-and-play experience.
-Fingers crossed!

-Let us begin.
+Fingers crossed, let us begin.

 ## Launching quicksetup